osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/raw/creation/README.md

 ## Overview

 This package is responsible for the initial OSM PBF file to Atlas file transformation.
-The result is an intermediate atlas file, that is not country-sliced or way-sectioned.
+The result is an intermediate Atlas file, that is not country-sliced or way-sectioned.
 The advantage to this is that we get to leverage the Atlas API layer and most importantly, the spatial index to make slicing and sectioning as straight-forward as possible.

 ## Raw Atlas Terminology